-State Education Week, to be held on 25–31 October 2020, is an annual event that showcases and celebrates Queensland state schools.
+State Education Week, taking place from Sunday 24 October to Saturday 30 October 2021, is an annual event that showcases and celebrates Queensland state schools.

 Schools can start forward planning for State Education Week by establishing a planning team.
 Please consider the

 Queensland COVID planning framework in your initial planning.
 Some questions to consider include:

 - How will we involve our students in our planning?

 - Who else will need to be involved in the event?